-NONCONTRIBUTING RESOURCE: A property and/or improvement located within an historic district that does not represent significant historical and/or aesthetic characteristics which qualified that district as an historic district under this Article.
+A property and/or improvement located within a historic district that does not represent significant historical and/or aesthetic characteristics which qualified that district as a historic district under this Article.

-OWNER: Owner of record as determined by the tax rolls except where otherwise specified herein.
+OWNER: Owner of record as determined by the tax rolls except where otherwise specified herein in this Article.